 You can start taking the combination pill right after an abortion or miscarriage.
-In general, you can start taking the combination pill three weeks after giving birth, but you should wait at least six weeks if you’re breastfeeding.
+In general, you can start taking the combination pill 3 weeks after giving birth, but you should wait 3 weeks whether you're breastfeeding or not.
 Read more about breastfeeding and birth control pills.

 What do I do if I want to get pregnant?